Profit Hawk - Amazon Inventory Management Software

 Let’s break down what goes into that timeline:

-All these pieces stack up to create your total lead time.
-And if any one piece runs long – maybe customs gets backed up or your factory hits a snag – your whole timeline extends.
-Now let's talk about why this matters so much.
+All these pieces stack up to create your total lead time, and this number feeds directly into your reorder point calculation.
+If any one piece runs long (maybe customs gets backed up or your factory hits a snag) your whole timeline extends, pushing your safety stock requirements higher.
+Now let’s talk about why this matters so much.

 Why Lead Time Matters